Choose a winner when you compare cheap mobile phone insurance

 For example, theft without force or unattended theft may not be covered - potentially leaving you uninsured if your phone is pinched from your pocket, or taken from a table in a restaurant when you're distracted.

-Some insurers may refuse to pay out if you accidentally leave your phone in a taxi, or if you're deemed to have been 'careless' in one of a myriad of other ways.
+Some insurers may refuse to pay out if you accidentally leave your phone in a taxi, or if you're deemed to have been 'careless'.
 Any sort of water damage might fall under such an exclusion.

 There may be a set time limit within which you have to report the phone as lost to the police or the insurer - perhaps 12 hours or less.

-Some policies will exclude cover if you're not using the original Sim card, and there could be age-based restrictions - some won't cover old phones, some won't cover young people!
+Some policies will exclude cover if you're not using the original Sim card, and there could be age-based restrictions.

-If you're searching for phone cover, don't rule out providers advertising gadget insurance.
+If you're searching for phone cover, think about gadget insurance.
 Many of the providers are likely to be the same - you just specify your mobile phone when describing your 'gadget'.